sarahwag/thesespieces/content/living-social-justice/visit-your-wittenberg.md

 You now have <del>9</del>5 theses (and one grand conclusion) that you can take to your Wittenberg for disputation.
 And we invite you to do that before you finish up this Module:

 ```
-Talk through the individual theses from this Module with your accountabilibuddy, set up a dinner with some social justice friends, start an email thread with close colleagues -- whatever your Wittenberg looks like.
+Talk through the individual theses from this Module with your accountabilibuddy, set up a dinner with some social-justice-oriented friends, start an email thread with close colleagues -- whatever your Wittenberg looks like.
 Invite dispute.
 Welcome it!
 Let's figure out why and how we're wrong here.
 ```

 Here they are all together for your convenience: